kasbench/globeco-execution-service/documentation/EXECUTION_SERVICE_API_DOCUMENTATION.md

    - Responses now wrapped in `ExecutionPageDTO` with `content` and `pagination` fields
    - Update client code to access `response.content` for execution list

+3. **Query Parameter Change: securityId → ticker**
+   - **BREAKING CHANGE**: The `securityId` query parameter has been replaced with `ticker` for filtering
+   - Update client code to use `ticker=AAPL` instead of `securityId=SEC001`
+   - This change makes the API more user-friendly by allowing filtering by ticker symbols
+   - Ticker filtering uses in-memory caching with 5-minute TTL for optimal performance

-3. **Enhanced Filtering Parameters**
+4. **Enhanced Filtering Parameters**
    - Multiple new query parameters available for filtering
-   - Existing behavior preserved, no breaking changes to current filters
+   - Existing behavior preserved for non-breaking parameter changes

 ### Recommended Migration Steps

 1. Update client DTOs to match new `ExecutionDTO` and `ExecutionPageDTO` structures
+2. **Update filtering logic**: Replace `securityId` query parameter with `ticker` in all API calls
-2. Test batch processing functionality in development environment
+3. Test batch processing functionality in development environment
-3. Update any hardcoded security ID references to use new security object structure
+4. Update any hardcoded security ID references to use new security object structure
-4. Validate pagination handling in client applications
+5. Validate pagination handling in client applications
+6. Test ticker-based filtering to ensure expected results

 For assistance with migration, contact the development team at dev@globeco.com.